 Rabies is a rare disease in humans today.
 This is due in a large part to the efforts of local rabies control programs like the one at the Rock County Health Department.
-In 2010, 422 domestic and 53 wild animal bites were reported to the Health Department.
+In 2012, 358 domestic and 31 wild animal bites were reported to the Health Department.
 Each one of these bites was followed-up on to ensure that the biting animal was properly quarantined or tested.
 If the biting animal could not be located, environmental and nursing staff followed up with victims to ensure they received proper treatment.
 Rabies control staff work closely with law enforcement, veterinarians, emergency rooms, the State lab of Hygiene and the Rock County Humane Society to investigate all animal bite incidents involving humans.

 In addition to follow-up on animal bites, the department promotes rabies awareness and vaccination of pets through press releases, presentations and displays in our community.
 Statewide, bats are the most common carrier of rabies in Rock County.
-Out of 24 bats tested for rabies in 2011, one tested positive for the rabies virus.
+Out of 20 bats tested for rabies in 2012, zero tested positive for the rabies virus.
+5 bats were unable to be submitted for testing due to the specimen being too damaged or decomposed.